Bristol’s Clean Air Zone

 A daily charge will apply to older and more polluting vehicles driving in the zone.
 This will be reinvested back into the local community, supporting individuals and businesses to switch to cleaner vehicles, ongoing work to make it easier to walk and cycle, and the introduction of green public transport.

 We estimate the zone will deliver compliance with legal limits for air pollution in 2023, much sooner than previous proposals.

-The zone will be launched in summer 2022 with a strengthened package of support to help residents and businesses adapt to the changes to tackle pollution in the city.
+Bristol’s Clean Air Zone will be introduced in late summer 2022.
+The council has launched a package of financial support to help residents and businesses adapt to the changes to tackle pollution in the city.

 How the zone has been designed